 \begin{definition} An object $X$ in a triangulated category $\sT$ with set-indexed coproducts is \emph{compact} if the functor $\Hom_\sT(X,-)$ commutes with set-indexed coproducts.
 We say that $\sT$ is \emph{compactly generated} if the subcategory of compact objects $\sT^c$ is skeletally small and weakly generates $\sT$. \end{definition}

-Compactly generated triangulated categories are examples of a larger class of triangulated categories called \textit{well generated}.
-It follows by recent results of Neeman in \cite{Neeman} that our large presilting objects coincide with the partial silting objects of \cite{AMV20} in the wider context of well generated triangulated categories.

-\begin{remark} Neeman's result in \cite{Neeman} on the generation of t-structures has the further easy consequence that in a compactly generated (or even well generated) triangulated category, an object is large silting if and only if it is a large presilting object which weakly generates the category.
-This is observed after \cite[Lemma 3.3]{AMV20}, as a consequence of \cite[Theorem 1(2)]{NSZ19}.
+\begin{remark} Compactly generated triangulated categories are examples of a larger class of triangulated categories called \emph{well generated}.
+It follows from recent results of Neeman in \cite{Neeman} that our large presilting objects coincide with the partial silting objects of \cite{AMV20} in the wider context of well-generated triangulated categories.
+Moreover, Neeman's result in \cite{Neeman} on the generation of t-structures has the further consequence that in a well-generated triangulated category, an object is large silting if and only if it is a large presilting object which weakly generates the category.
+This is observed in \cite{AMV20} after {\it loc.~cit.}~Lemma 3.3, as a consequence of \cite[Theorem 1(2)]{NSZ19}.
 Recently, the same relation between silting and presilting objects was extended to arbitrary triangulated categories with coproducts in \cite{Breaz}. \end{remark}

+\begin{example} The condition that $\sV_M$ is closed under coproducts in Definition~\ref{def:large-silting} doesn't require the object $M$ to be compact.
+For an example, consider the large silting object $M$ given by the projective resolution of an infinite dimensional tilting module $T$ over a finite-dimensional algebra $\Lambda$ and observe that the associated aisle $\sV_M$ is closed under coproducts, because it consists of the complexes $Y$ in the aisle of the standard t-structure of $\Lambda$ whose zero cohomology $H^0(Y)$ is isomorphic to a quotient of a direct sum of copies of $T$ (see, for example, \cite[Remark 3.6]{B19}). \end{example}

 \begin{theorem}[{\cite[Proposition 3.8, Theorem 3.9 and Corollary 3.10]{AMV20}}, {\cite[Theorem 2]{NSZ19}}] Let $\sT$ be a compactly generated triangulated category.
 The assignment

 gives a bijection between equivalence classes of large (pre)silting objects in $\sT$ and co-t-structures $(\sU,\sV)$ that are generated by a set and admit a right adjacent t-structure which is (right) nondegenerate.
 If $M$ is a large silting object of $\sT$, the associated co-t-structure has coheart $\Add M$, and $\sV_\sM= \Susp(M)$ is the smallest aisle of $\sT$ containing $M$. \end{theorem}